lubuntu-team/manual/source/C/command_line.rst

    cat [filename]

 If you have a command and you don't want to type the whole thing out you can press the :kbd:`tab` key.
 If this does not work press :kbd:`tab` again and see the list of available commands to run.
+This process is called tab completion.

 If you want a command to run if the first completes run